 Sho Tanaka & Shingo Takagi Never Back Down

-As of this writing, Shingo Takagi remains unbeaten & Sho Tanaka has still not managed to put the Dragon down.
+Shingo Takagi remains unbeaten & Sho Tanaka has still not managed to put the Dragon down as of this writing.
 If someone manages to pin Takagi during the rest of the Best of Super Junior tournament, this rivalry is far from over.
-With a win over Sho in the first round, it will put he & Bushi back into tag title contention.
-This may the chance for the Shock Arrow to finally beat the Dragon!
+With a win over Sho in the first round it will put he & Bushi back into tag title contention.
+This may be the chance for the Shock Arrow to finally beat the Dragon!

 Here is our previous in our rivalries series below: